Official Announcement Of DC Web Women Policy Regarding Men As Members 4/16/13

 - By prohibiting men, we reduce our opportunities for corporate sponsorship.

 Many corporations have very strict non-discrimination polices regarding corporate grants and sponsorships.
 Recently, anti-LGBTQ policies cost the Boy Scouts two major corporate sponsors.
-If DCWW will be attractive to Fortune 500 companies for sponsorship, we must remove the “no men” policy from the organization.
+In order for DCWW to be attractive to Fortune 500 companies for sponsorship, we must remove the “no men” policy from the organization.

 - We cannot ask men to contribute money, come to our events, speak at our events, and promote our mission, and tell them they cannot be members.